Welcome

 Servant leadership is a natural complement if you have a calling to help others and an interest in religion, psychology, sociology or Christian ministry.
 This area of study explores theories and techniques of serving others, building trusting relationships and transforming the lives of people.
 Service opportunities and projects are integral to this learning experience.

 With a concentration in sociology, you’ll study human behavior in the context of the structure of social groups, organizations and societies.
 This includes issues surrounding race, gender and social class; family interaction; religious traditions; and organized crime.
-Courses address fundamentals of social norms; problems and stratification; issues of race and ethnicity; diversity, equity and inclusion; and the discipline of social investigations.
+Courses address fundamentals of social norms; problems and stratification; issues of race and ethnicity; and the discipline of social investigations.
 This program also aligns with the criminology concentration.

 With a spotlight on creativity, production, theory and performance, the theatre concentration covers the art and business of theatre.
 Courses include acting, stagecraft, lighting design, costume construction, make-up, direction, production, theatre management, playwriting and more.
 You’ll be involved in McMurry theater shows on day one, whether you want to be on stage or behind the scenes.